vimode/frontend-mentor-challenges/coding-bootcamp-testimonials-slider/README.md

 ### What I learned

 When creating a slider do not create buttons for each slide, there is a reason everyone keeps the slider buttons common across slides.
 Even though I made individual buttons on each slide work for the slider its a little messy way to do it.
-Not the most efficient way to do it.
+And it isn't the most efficient way to do it either.

 `place-content` is a shorthand for `align-content` and `justify-content` - [MDN Link](https://developer.mozilla.org/en-US/docs/Web/CSS/place-content)